sajjadh47/sass-to-css-compiler/README.md

 ### Features:

-- Enable/Disable Compilation Any Time
+- Toggle Compilation On or Off Anytime
-- Exclude/Include Stylesheets By File Name
+- Add Sass Stylesheets by Filename
-- Compilation Modes (5 Included)
+- Choose from 5 Compilation Modes
-- Cache Feature

-**Interested in contributing to WP Edit Username?**
-Contact me... sagorh672(at)gmail.com
+- Enable Caching for Faster Processing

 ## Installation